 The graphs below show the different revenue sources that are used to fund both state highways and local roads.

 Although heavy vehicles make up a small proportion of the total vehicle fleet, they contribute a significant amount to the construction and maintenance of state highways and local roads.
-This is especially true when it comes to the funding of local roads where heavy vehicle RUC makes up of almost 50% of total Crown funding.
-This is to ensure that road wear caused by heavy vehicles is entirely captured by funding assistance rates, and that local ratepayers do not subsidise heavy vehicle use.
+This is because road user charges increase with vehicle weight and are set to recover in total, and on average, the full national cost of road wear caused by heavy vehicles.

 How are road user charges calculated?